siddhantbapna/Group-8-DS-and-AI-Lab-Project/M4/mfour.md

 ### Model Artifacts

-The best-performing model, determined by the validation Dice score, was saved as `best_model_fold_0_newsb1,2,3,4,5.pth`.
+The best-performing model, determined by the validation Dice score, was saved as `best_model_fold_0_newsb1,2,3,4,5.pth` as we kept training it.

 ### Observations and Notes for Next Milestone